jaldabaoth-code/Java/README.md

 ### Steps

+1. Clone the repo from GitHub : `git clone git@github.com:jaldabaoth-code/Java.git`
+2. Enter the directory : `cd Java`
-You can run each project alone or all at once
+3. You can run each project alone or all at once

 ---